justnsmith/portfolio/README.md

 # Justin Smith's Developer Portfolio

-I'm a third-year Computer Science student at the University of Hawaii at Manoa, focused on backend development.
+I'm a fourth-year Computer Science student at the University of Hawaii at Manoa, focused on backend development.
 This portfolio highlights my technical skills, backend projects, and academic work that reflects my experience building efficient, maintainable systems.

 ## Table of Contents
 1. [About Me](#about-me)